 The South Australian Health and Medical Research Institute (SAHMRI) was incorporated in 2009, as South Australia's first independent health and medical research institute.
 SAHMRI is unique amongst Australian research institutes in that its founding members are the Government of South Australia and the three major South Australian universities: the University of Adelaide, the University of South Australia and Flinders University.
 SAHMRI focuses on the major health challenges facing the South Australian population now and for generations to come.
-SAHMRI's seven research themes reflect these challenges: Cancer: Heart Health; Healthy Mothers, Babies and Children; Infection and Immunity; Mind and Brain; and Nutrition and Metabolism.
+SAHMRI's four research themes reflect these challenges: SAHMRI Women & Kids; Precision Medicine; Wardliparingga Aboriginal Health Equity Research Theme; and Lifelong Health.
 Aboriginal and Torres Strait Islander health is considered such a central priority, it has been woven across all research themes and activities.
 The development of SAHMRI allows South Australia (SA) to consolidate and enhance its position in the health and medical research sector, nationally and internationally.
 SAHMRI will seek to build the capacity of all research activity in SA, with the goal of creating a 'culture of excellence' in health and medical research across the state.

-Wardliparingga is SAHMRI's Aboriginal and Torres Strait Islander health research program unit.
-Wardliparingga has a focus on overcoming the disparities in health status that exist between Aboriginal and non-Aboriginal people, through a focus on better systems of management of chronic disease, psychosocial determinants and consequences of disease, population and social inequity, health system reform, translation of research knowledge into policy and practice, and the capacity strengthening and support of Aboriginal communities, health practitioners and researchers alike.
+Wardliparingga is SAHMRI's Aboriginal and Torres Strait Islander health equity research theme.
+Wardliparingga has a focus on overcoming the disparities in health status that exist between Aboriginal and Torres Strait Islander and non-Indigenous people, through a focus on better systems of management of chronic disease, psychosocial determinants and consequences of disease, population and social inequity, health system reform, translation of research knowledge into policy and practice, and the capacity strengthening and support of Aboriginal communities, health practitioners and researchers alike.
 Since its inception, Wardliparingga has been committed to developing and maintaining strong relationships and connection to the Aboriginal community and organisations in South Australia.

 The first step in Wardliparingga understanding the landscape of Aboriginal health and health research in SA involved a workshop in February 2013.
-The workshop was attended by over 80 participants from various backgrounds including full and part time researchers, Aboriginal and non-Aboriginal people and service providers conducting research in their workplace, clinicians, Aboriginal community members, policy and program staff in government, health service planners and decision makers.
+The workshop was attended by over 80 participants from various backgrounds including full and part time researchers, Aboriginal and Torres Strait Islander and non-Indigenous people and service providers conducting research in their workplace, clinicians, Aboriginal community members, policy and program staff in government, health service planners and decision makers.
 The workshop provided an opportunity for participants to reflect on research projects they had either conducted or participated in.